sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 end
 ```

-This works as expected.
-And it's not Streams the results, yay!
-So all that time the problem was in Sequel :thinking:
+This works as expected, and it's streaming the results, yay!
+So all that time the problem was in Sequel gem :thinking:.

 ### Approach 4.0 - Patching Sequel

-Ok so it works with ruby-odbc, why doesn't it then work with ODBC + Sequel gem?
+Ok so it works with ruby-odbc, why doesn't it then work with ODBC + Sequel?
 I did what I should have done at the first step, I checked the Sequel sources.

-It turned out that the odbc-adapter in Sequel was calling `find_all` before yielding any results back to the caller.
+It turned out that the odbc adapter in Sequel was calling `find_all` before yielding any results back to the caller.

-I asked on the mailing group whether there's any specific reason for that behaviour, but no one knew, but they were happy to merge a patch if I provide one.
+I asked on the mailing list whether there's any particular reason for that behaviour, but no one knew, but they were happy to merge a patch if I provide one.
 I opened a [two lines PR](https://github.com/jeremyevans/sequel/pull/1711) which was quickly accepted.

 ## Comparison